SCIENCE CLASSES

 2. Pay for the entire year.

 3. Pay with 2 post-dated checks for each semester (1st semester dated July 1 and 2nd semester dated Dec.
-1, 2024 should include 2nd semester lab fee).
+1 should include 2ndsemester lab fee).

 All post-dated checks must be received before the 1st day of class (preferably the day of orientation).
 No refunds will be given for canceling the class after July 1st.